ycarowr/ToolsTest/Assets/Scripts/Patterns/StateMachineMB/README.md

 - The test scene contains a concrete class for the state machine, for the states and some tests ;
 - The current version has some logs along the method.
 You might remove it.

-This is how looks like the prefab of the state machine:
+This is how looks like the prefab of the test state machine:

 ![alt text](https://github.com/ycarowr/Tools/blob/master/Assets/Scripts/Patterns/StateMachineMB/fsmstart.GIF)